 Millions of feeds aren't explicitly licensed.
 Some can't be because their generators don't allow for it.
 For others, the owner doesn't know or care about licensing.
 For unlicensed feeds, it's not reasonable to make the default assumption "nothing more than fair use" because there are millions of feeds out there whose owners want their content syndicated as-is (headline feeds with links back to content, for example).
 On the other hand, if you assume anything more than fair use, you also need to be prepared handle exceptions.
 So how to do both of these in a way that minimizes overhead and lets aggregation happen without lawyers while respecting copyright?

+My take is that a reasonable default assumption is to assume the Creative Commons Attribution license only if the feed owner hasn't specified otherwise.
 This means that by default, we'd assume that copying of feed content is allowed as long as attribution is given through an appropriate hyperlink.
 Then, provide easy ways to let feed owners specify a different license whenever they explicitly declare one.

 If a feed owner is happy with the default, they need to do nothing.
 My sense is that this covers 98% of unlicensed feeds.
 For the remainder, a feed owner could go to individual aggregators and tell them explicitly what license they prefer.
 They can always choose a completely restrictive license that allows only fair use for the general public.
 Or, they can choose a noncommercial license.
 My take is that something equivalent to the current Creative Commons license chooser is sufficient.